CodeYourFuture/CYF-Cloud-Module/content/cloud/overview/index.md

 - Dockerise an application and deploy it to the cloud
 - Use Infrastructure-as-Code to setup and manage cloud resources

+### Entry Criteria

+To be able to start this module **a Trainee must have independently completed all of the steps in the entry criteria page** of this website.

+A Trainee will have been expected to have received help from Volunteers to be able to do this.
+This could include

+- Help with setting up their AWS account
+- Debugging help
+- Discussions to help understand concepts.

+However - importantly - a Trainee should have completed all of the steps themselves.

 ### Module Delivery

 This module has been written with the following delivery in mind:

+- **Guide, don't do**: Volunteers should aim to guide the Trainee to the answer through questioning, rather than doing the work for them.
 - **No Lectures**: All sessions should be discussion based, with Trainees leading the discussion through questioning working through problems they are facing.
-- **Trainee Led**: Trainees should be encouraged to work through the content in their own time, with sessions being used to discuss any issues they are facing.
+- **Trainee Led**: Trainees should be expected to work through the content in their own time, with sessions being used to discuss any issues they are facing.